nuttlabs/the-streamline/ulysses/The Streamline/ChatGPT Game-Changer - Browse the Web on iOS.md

 If you find the option unavailable under **Settings**, try deleting the app and reinstalling it.

-And be sure to subscribe to _The Streamline_ at thestreamline.ai to make the most of AI and automation.
+And be sure to subscribe to _[The Streamline](https://thestreamline.ai)_ to make the most of AI and automation.